jan-kasi/school-notes/notes/14 Hick.md

 2. what is the falsification principle
 - a sentence is meaningful iff it can be verified AND there is a way it can be empirically proven false.
 3. If there is an afterlife, does the ability to stand in the good place mean that religious statements are testable?

-- Hick reads Ayer's updated work on strong and weak verification and notices that anything eschatlogical could be verified after you die.
+Hick reads Ayer's updated work on strong and weak verification and notices that anything eschatlogical could be verified after you die.
-- eschatological sentences are verifiable in principle, we cannot verify it now because we are not dead.
+Eschatological sentences are verifiable in principle, we cannot verify it now because we are not dead.
 After the transition from life,we are able to verify it.

-- being in the good place verifies it, even if it is not empirical, the very fact you're there is verification.
+Being in the good place verifies it, even if it is not empirical, the very fact you're there is verification.
-- it is possible to experience the good place
+It is possible to experience the good place
-- don't demand of another realm what you can demand of this one, there is a possibility to experience eschatological states, they are verifiable.
+Don't demand of another realm what you can demand of this one, there is a possibility to experience eschatological states, they are verifiable.

 ## Hick: parable of The Celestial City
 > "two men traveling along a road that one believes leads to a celestial city and the other believes leads to nowhere.
 Though they each have the dame experiences along the road, the first interprets the experiences as trials to prepare him for the Celestial City, while the other finds the experiences to have no larger meaning."